 - Inferior: Medial half of the inguinal ligament.

-The floor of the triangle is covered by the peritoneum, extraperitoneal tissue, and fascia transversalis.
+Peritoneum covers the floor of the triangle, extraperitoneal tissue, and fascia transversalis.

 The medial umbilical ligament (obliterated umbilical artery) crosses the triangle and splits it into medial and lateral parts.
 The medial part of the floor of the triangle is reinforced by the conjoint tendon.

 The lateral part of the floor of the triangle is poor, therefore direct inguinal hernia generally takes place via this part.